 From our Human Tech Campus in Soesterberg-NL we bring together world-class facilities, multidisciplinary experts and an active network of international air forces, defence industries and knowledge partners.

 As a result of the accelerated pace of innovation of technical systems, such as modern aircraft, the system performance is increasingly being determined by the capabilities of the human operator.

-For professionals in extreme operational environments like military and civil pilots, the work environment is rapidly changing from a purely physical reality into a mixture of both physical and virtual/augmented realities.
+For military pilots the work environment is rapidly changing from a purely physical reality into a mixture of both physical and virtual/augmented realities.
 We are exploring the limits of our possibilities on earth, in the skies and beyond, exposing ourselves to more extreme operating conditions than ever before.

 Patron of AEOLUS is USAF Colonel (ret.)
 Joseph (John) Kittinger II (on the right side, joined by LtCol Ted Meeuwsen on the left).
 He participated in Project Manhigh and Project Excelsior in 1960, being the first man ever to be outside of a space craft in a space environment and setting a world record for the longest skydive from a height of greater than 31 kilometers.
 See also info and movie.

 Aeolus, a name shared by three mythical characters, was the ruler of the winds in Greek mythology.

 The spiral is one of the oldest symbols used by humans.
 It appeared thousands of years ago in southwestern Native American tribal areas on cave walls and on ancient pottery.
 The single spiral is the symbol of Ho-bo-bo, the twister who manifests his power by the whirlwind.